Dravet Syndrome (DS)

 - Targets of DS Therapy Development

-The field of DS therapy development encompasses a range of genetic and non-genetic approaches that target different aspects of the disorder.
+The scope of developing therapies for DS incorporates both genetic and non-genetic approaches for the treatment of the disorder.

 - Non-viral genetic therapies, such as antisense oligonucleotides (ASOs) and RNA-based technologies, offer targeted strategies for modulating gene expression and protein levels.